Mrhacker6/Mrhacker6/README.md

-- 👋 Hi, I’m @Mrhacker6
+- 👋 Hi, I’m Yash
-- 👀 I’m interested in Netowrking and Cyber Security
+- 👀 I’m interested in AI/ML and Cyber Security
-- 🌱 I’m currently learning Networking
+- 🌱 I’m Currently Pursuing PG
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking forward to contribute
 - 📫 How to reach me
 - Aah...
-Just email me <yashs8251@gmail.com>
+Just email me <techyashs2179@gmail.com>
 -                 HAVE A GOOD DAY ...!

 <!---